willdurand/willdurand.github.io/_posts/2013-07-04-on-open-sourcing-libraries.markdown

 Optionally, add a **Credits** section if you use third-party things or if you want to list your contributors (that could be an **Authors** section though).

+You MUST add a [Contributor Code of Conduct](http://contributor-covenant.org/) because the lack of diversity in Open Source is not acceptable, and this is an easy way to begin addressing this problem.

 Last but not the least, add a **License** section!

 Here is a template: